Move-X/Move-Xduino/README.md

 **Tested on Arduino IDE 1.8**

 ## Requirements
-1) The uploader tool that flash the scripts into mcu meerà "*STM32CubeProgrammer*" utility available at https://www.st.com/en/development-tools/stm32cubeprog.html.
+1) The uploader tool that flash the scripts into mcu needs "*STM32CubeProgrammer*" utility available at https://www.st.com/en/development-tools/stm32cubeprog.html.
 Please install it.
 (Ensure that '[STM32CubeProgrammer path]/bin' is included in the PATH environment)

 2) For MacOs and Linux users, Python 3.7 or higher need to be installed.
 Follow this link: https://www.python.org/downloads/